hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 The mechanism for making that span darker than other text is a separate concern (aka. style sheets)

 [23:45:45](#Z8s00m-RNSZLSwdvHSYra6IwXQjpBMVx0WXvaBkGXIo) <rgchris (Christopher Ross-Gill)>:
-(and since I used `<i>` above _"[The i element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-i-element) represents a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text, such as a taxonomic designation, a technical term, an idiomatic phrase from another language, transliteration, a thought, or a ship name in Western texts."_ Ì†ΩÌπÇ)
+(and since I used `<i>` above _"[The i element](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-i-element) represents a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text, such as a taxonomic designation, a technical term, an idiomatic phrase from another language, transliteration, a thought, or a ship name in Western texts."_ üôÇ)

 [23:51:48](#vZSvZ37YAm7yR7ALNUzHsnqdnHbNNAG4VS_UpcoCnqw) <rgchris (Christopher Ross-Gill)>:
 I've made the argument prior that View should similarly define UIs semantically and apply style separately.
 It doesn't always fit (same with HTML‚Äîparticularly when using it to describe the elements of 'Web Apps') but there's a versatility to it.